 Chamomile has long been a beloved medicinal herb of the Egyptians, Greeks, and Romans.
 Today, it is a favorite the world over as a mild sedative and deep sleep aid.

 My sister, a Type A personality who is always on the go, grinds her teeth furiously while sleeping.
-When she has a cup of chamomile tea before bed, there is no grinding.
+When she has a cup of chamomile tea before bed, she does not grind her teeth.

-Use alone or combined with Hops for 'nervous stomach'.
+Use chamomile alone or combined with Hops when you feel like you have a nervous stomach.
 This calming herbal remedy works by easing smooth muscle spasms in the stomach and intestines.
 It is also reduces inflammation and wards off bacteria, viruses and parasites.

-Always cover your chamomile tea while brewing to keep the essential oils from leaving with the steam.
+Always cover your chamomile tea while brewing to keep the volatile essential oils from leaving with the steam.
+Or, if you prefer, breathe in the steam deeply for an aromatherapy treatment.

 If you are allergic to ragweed or are pregnant, it is best to avoid chamomile.

-You may find astragalus in Oriental markets.
-Add chopped pieces of root right to the soup pot or add ground up root to foods and beverages.
+You may find this tasty, mild flavored dried root in Oriental markets.
+Add chopped pieces of root right to the soup pot or add finely chopped root pieces to foods and beverages.

 If you clench or grind your teeth, scullcap may help.
 It has a mild anti-anxiety action.
-It has been shown to control Parkinson's symptoms over time.
+It is also an anti-inflammatory herb.
+It shows promise for controlingl Parkinson's symptoms over time.

 Kava relieves pain and stiffness associated with body armoring with anxious feelings.
-It acts in the brain's amygdala where the stress response is initiated, making it an important calming herb to help ward off distressing feelings.
+It acts in the brain's amygdala where the stress response is initiated.

-Passionflower is stronger than most calming herbs.
-It is a weak sedative that can be helpful if you have insomnia because you lay in bed thinking the same anxious thoughts over and over.
+Passionflower is weak sedative that is stronger than most calming herbs.
+It can be helpful if you have insomnia because you lay in bed thinking the same anxious thoughts over and over.

-Use for tension, back pain, nerve pain, headaches, and gastro-intestinal symptoms caused by stress.
+Use passionflower for tension, back pain, nerve pain, headaches, and gastro-intestinal symptoms caused by stress.

 California Poppy has similar uses but is stronger acting.

 Motherwort is especially helpful to women who are irritable, anxious and emotionally volatile.
 This is one of the calming herbs that grow wild in my area.
-My husband wanted to mow it down until I told him it was for menopausal rage.
+My husband wanted to mow it down until I told him it had a reputation for easing menopausal rage.
 Needless to say, he didn't touch it.

 Motherwort can reduce hypertension and relieve heart palpitations caused by anxiety.

-Combine Motherwort with blue vervain for PMS, cramps, and feelings of anxiety.
+Combine Motherwort with blue vervain for PMS, cramps, and anxious feelings.
 Combine with pulsatilla for herbal anxiety relief or constant worry and fear.

-Motherwort has a strong, bitter taste so you may prefer to use it as a tincture or extract.
+Motherwort has a strong, bitter taste so you may prefer it as a tincture or extract rather than in tea.

 Valerian is a stronger acting sedative that also helps relieve gastro-intestinal symptoms caused by stress including IBS and diarrhea.
 Mix Valerian with catnip or chamomile if you internalize stress in your gut.
 Valerian doesn't taste very good and has a strong odor.